 Ms. Freedman also assists clients with safe harbor applications and Written Information Security Plans (WISPs).
 She provides guidance regarding privacy and data protection implications associated with the deployment of mobile communication and data storage technologies, mobile applications, and location-based services.
 She works with clients to develop software and cloud vendor agreements, website and mobile app privacy policies and terms and conditions of use, and social media policies, practices and procedures.

-Ms. Freedman has given presentations around the country on data privacy and cybersecurity, and she writes extensively on these topics, including for the firm’s Data Privacy + Security Insider publication.
+Ms. Freedman has given presentations around the country on data privacy and cybersecurity, and she writes extensively on these topics, including for the firm’s Data Privacy + Security Insider and Health Law Diagnosis blogs.

 Data Breach Preparedness and Emergency Response